 5. In some circumstances, agencies may respond to a requester that it can neither confirm nor deny the existence of requested records if acknowledging the existence of records would harm an interested protected by a FOIA exemption.
 This is commonly referred to as a Glomar response.
 If your agency tracks Glomar responses, please provide:

-• the number of times your agency issued a full or partial Glomar response (separate full and partial if possible);
+• the number of times your agency issued a full or partial Glomar response during Fiscal Year (FY) 2024 (separate full and partial if possible);

 OGE has not issued a Glomar response during the reporting period.